wonkyto/homenetmon/README.md

 - the offical Ookla Speedtest cli command
 - snmp mib files

-The x86-64 architecture of this container is available from Docker hub:
+The amd64 and arm32v6 architecture of this container is available from Docker hub:
 This container can be built by doing the following:
 ```
 docker pull wonkyto/telegraf:latest